erlang/erlang-org/_posts/2022-05-12-faster-rand.md

 Other tricks are possible, for example if you need numbers in the range 0 through 999 you may use bit-wise operations to get a number 0 through 1023, and if too high re-try, which actually may be faster on average than using `rem`.
+This method is also completely free from bias in the generated numbers.
+The previous methods have the rules of thumb to get a so small bias that it becomes hard to notice.

 ### Spectral score